wridgeu/UI5ers-live-manifest/README.md

 Q: `IAsyncContentCreation` tag interface vs manifest `async` keys what matters more/less?
 See: https://ui5.sap.com/sdk/#/topic/676b636446c94eada183b1218a824717

-Q: Why can't I just generate what I need once, and be done with it?

 Q: Can I adjust the manifest on the fly via tooling or provide one dynamically (yes)?
 See: https://community.sap.com/t5/technology-q-a/dynamic-odata-urls-in-fiori-elements-apps-running-in-cflp/qaq-p/12753637 or https://x.com/marcel_schork/status/1717287636929257815

 Q: `minUI5Version` & `minVersion`?

-Q: Copy Paste error, what now? → application issue, colleague
+Q: Why can't I just generate what I need once, and be done with it?

 ---